habanerohq/pantry/README.markdown

 ## Explicitly defining an on-collision strategy

-(but allow a user to specify earlier created if desired) (but allow a user to specify earlier updated if desired)

 You can override the on-collision strategy in a number of ways.
 Here are some examples:

     first_pantry.can_stack Category, :on_collision => :replace

 * Pantry will update an existing row with the values of the incoming stacked row

     first_pantry.can_stack Category, :on_collision => :earlier_creation

 * Pantry will take the row with the earlier created_at (not yet implemented)

     first_pantry.can_stack Category, :on_collision => :earlier_update

 * Pantry will take the row with the earlier updated_at (not yet implemented)

 In very rare circumstances, you may need to implement your own on-collision strategy.
 You can do this accordingly (not yet implemented):

     class FirstPantry < Pantry::Base
       can_stack Category, :on_collision => :resolve_collision #this can be any method name as long as you implement it in your pantry.

       def resolve_collision(existing, incoming)
       # write your implementation
       end
     end

-The callback takes two arguments, each is an instance of the AactiveRecord model class that the pantry can stack.
+The callback takes two arguments, each is an instance of the <code>ActiveRecord</code> model class that the pantry can stack.
 The first represents the state of the existing object on the target database while the second is a temporarily created object representing the state of the incoming row.
-If you use a callback you probable want to conditionally take some attribute values from the incoming object then update the existing object and save it.
+If you use a callback you probably want to conditionally take some attribute values from the incoming object then update the existing object and save it.

 ## Multiple passes of the incoming stacks (not yet implemented)